-Containerising applications and running them on Kubernetes does not mean we can forget all about resource utilization.
-Our thought process may have changed because we can easily scale out our application as demand increases.
-We need to consider frequently how our containers might fight with each other for resources.
-Resource requests and limits can be used to help stop the “noisy neighbour” problem in a Kubernetes Cluster.
+Containerising applications and running them on Kubernetes doesn’t mean we can forget all about resource utilization.
+Our thought process may have changed because we can much more easily scale-out our application as demand increases, but many times we need to consider how our containers might fight with each other for resources.
+Resource Requests and Limits can be used to help stop the “noisy neighbour” problem in a Kubernetes Cluster.

 To put things simply, a resource request specifies the minimum amount of resources a container needs to successfully run.
 Thought of in another way, this is a guarantee from Kubernetes that you’ll always have this amount of either CPU or Memory allocated to the container.

-What a resource request can do, is to ensure that at least a small part of that processor’s time is reserved for both containers.
-This way if there is resource contention, each pod will have a guaranteed, minimum amount of resource in which to still function.
+What a resource request can do, is ensure that at least a small part of that processor’s time is reserved for both containers.
+This way if there is resource contention, each pod will have a guaranteed, minimum amount of resources in which to still function.

 As you might guess, a resource limit is the maximum amount of CPU or memory that can be used by a container.
 The limit represents the upper bounds of how much CPU or memory that a container within a pod can consume in a Kubernetes cluster, regardless of whether or not the cluster is under resource contention.

 Limits prevent containers from taking up more resources on the cluster than you’re willing to let them.

 As a general rule, all containers should have a request for memory and CPU before deploying to a cluster.
 This will ensure that if resources are running low, your container can still do the minimum amount of work to stay in a healthy state until those resources free up again (hopefully).